 The importance of email marketing has been discussed countless times as part of a good marketing strategy.
-We could talk about how to optimize emails and improve them or which common mistakes to avoid, but does any of that truly matter if we don’t know whether they are generating any valuable results?
+We could even talk about how to optimize emails and improve them or the common mistakes to avoid.
+Nonetheless, does any of that truly matter if we don’t know if they are generating any valuable results?
 Are the email campaigns working as we hoped they would?
-How can we measure whether the email campaigns are helping to achieve our marketing goals?
+How can we measure whether the email campaigns are helping in achieving our marketing goals?

 While each business has different needs and goals, there are some basic points that almost every business should be tracking with their email campaigns to measure success.
 Read on to learn more about the metrics you should consider with emails.